ronsperber/synthetic_generation/README.md

   - Fully connected networks only (no convolutions)

-  - Conditional information is incorporated via feature concatenation
+  - Conditional information is incorporated via feature concatenation (and/or embedded feature concatenation in diffusion)

   - Primarily designed for tabular or low-dimensional data